coreui/coreui/site/content/docs/4.0/customize/optimize.md

 ## Minify and gzip

 Whenever possible, be sure to compress all the code you serve to your visitors.
 If you're using CoreUI for Bootstrap dist files, try to stick to the minified versions (indicated by the `.min.css` and `.min.js` extensions).
 If you're building CoreUI for Bootstrap from the source with your own build system, be sure to implement your own minifiers for HTML, CSS, and JS.

-## Nonblocking files

-_Help wanted with this section, please consider opening a PR.
-Thanks!_

-## Always use https

-_Help wanted with this section, please consider opening a PR.
-Thanks!_